epfl-ada/ada-2023-project-bobeast/README.md

 ![Cat](pyramid-data.png)

 ## Organisation
 Our repository will consist of two ipynb files.
-The helpers ipynb which consists of functions that can be applied to all datasets to format them in a usable shape and form.
+The helpers which consists of functions that can be applied to all datasets to format them in a usable shape and form.
 The Project main file which consists for now of the initial exploratory data analysis that is performed in the scope of milestone 2.

 ## References